This country-specific Q&A provides an overview of Data Protection & Cyber Security laws and regulations applicable in Turkey.

 rights of the data subjects as envisaged under Article 11 of the Law No. 6698.

 The Board further published the Communiqué on Principles and Procedures to Be Followed When Fulfilling the Obligation to Inform (“Communiqué on the Obligation to Inform”) in order to clarify principles to be followed by data controllers while informing data subjects and obtaining explicit consent, where deemed necessary.
-Additionally, the Board has published a guideline document concerning the fulfilment of the obligation to inform, in order to illustrate best practices.
+Additionally, the Board has published a guideline document concerning the fulfillment of the obligation to inform, in order to illustrate best practices.

 The obligations set forth under the local data protection legislation are generally required to be complied with by the data controllers.
 However, with respect to ensuring compliance with the obligations concerning personal data security, data controllers and third-party service providers acting as data processors are jointly and severally liable.